 A second Barneys shopper has accused the luxury retailer of racial profiling.

 Kayla Phillips, 21, says she was stopped by four plainclothes police officers who suspected she committed credit card fraud after she purchased a $2,504 designer purse from the Barneys New York flagship store on Feb.
 28, 2013, the New York Daily News reports.
-The nursing student from Brooklyn says she had been looking to buy an orange Céline bag sold in Manhattan.
-And when she received cash from her tax return in February, she took a trip to Barneys to buy the purse.
+The nursing student from Brooklyn, who is black, says she had been looking to buy an orange Céline bag sold in Manhattan, and when she received cash from her tax return in February, she took a trip to Barneys to buy the purse.

 Phillips used her Bank of America debit card to complete the purchase and says she had no issues during the transaction.
 But close to three blocks away from the store, undercover cops at a subway station stopped her.
 “There were three men and a woman,” she told the Daily News.
 “Two of them attacked me and pushed me against a wall, and the other two appeared in front of me, blocking the turnstile.”

-According to Phillips, they began asking her several questions as well as demanded to see her ID.
+According to Phillips, they began asking her questions and demanded to see her ID.

 “They kept asking how I could afford this expensive bag and why had I paid for it with a card with no name on it,” said Phillips.
-She also said that officers questioned her about the Chanel bag that she was carrying the day of the incident.
+She also said that officers also questioned her about the Chanel bag she was carrying at the time.